WebAssembly/design/Nondeterminism.md

  * Environment-dependent resource limits may be exhausted.
 A few examples:
    - Memory allocation may fail.
    - Program stack may get exhausted.
-   - Resources such as handles may get exahusted.
+   - Resources such as handles may get exhausted.

 Users of C, C++, and similar languages should be aware that operations which have defined or constrained behavior in WebAssembly itself may nonetheless still